lyramakesmusic/finetune-musicgen/README.md

 - improved examples for exporting/generating
 - automatically save checkpoint to drive and run inference example every epoch

-any bugs, questions, or feature requests - I'm [@bleepybloops](https://twitter.com/bleepybloops) on twitter/X and `lyraaaa` on discord.
+for any bugs, questions, or feature requests - I'm [@bleepybloops](https://twitter.com/bleepybloops) on twitter/X and `lyraaaa` on discord.